RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 installed package.

-66. Error: Invalid configuration
+1. Error: Invalid configuration

 Example command:

 $ nginx -t

-Solution: This error occurs when there's a syntax error or invalid configuration in a
+Solution: This error occurs when there’s a syntax error or invalid configuration in a

 configuration file.
 Check the configuration file for errors and correct them.

 Corrected solution: Check the configuration file for errors and correct them.

-67. Error: Dependency conflict
+1. Error: Dependency conflict

 Example command: